-The Sydney Zen Centre is Australia’s original Zen Buddhist community.
-We are an affiliate of the Diamond Sangha founded by Robert Aitken Roshi who first visited Sydney in 1979 and then led annual sesshin (traditional Zen retreats) here for nearly a decade.
+Sydney Zen Centre is Australia’s original Zen Buddhist community.
+We are a lay community affiliated with the Diamond Sangha, which was founded by Robert Aitken Roshi who first visited Sydney in 1979 and then led annual sesshin (traditional Zen retreats) here for nearly a decade.

 If you’d like to learn more about Zen please visit our Newcomers page for information about joining us.

 Sydney Zen Centre is managed by a Board which is elected at the Annual General Meeting.
-The current Board is: Kerry Stewart (Chair), Helen Sanderson (secretary), Jason Koh (treasurer), Georgina Reid, Ameli Tanchitsa Alex Budlevskis, Sue Bidwell and Brendon Stewart.
+The current Board is: Kerry Stewart (Chair), Zoe Thurner (secretary), Joe Gaebel (treasurer), Helen Sanderson, Julie Robinson, John McLean & William Verity.

 Click here to view our Constitution.